SS Catalina: Design and construction

-Keel laying for Catalina was on December 26, 1923, with launching on May 3, 1924 with company and Los Angeles city officials present and delivery on July 1, 1924.
+Designed for daylight operation, she had a mainly glass-enclosed saloon deck and ballroom with a promenade deck.
+There were ten staterooms on the main deck and four staterooms plus an owners suite on the promenade deck.
+A unique feature of the ship was the arrangement of the lifeboats, which were stowed in recesses in the hull just above the waterline to clean passenger decks and quick and efficient launching.

-The ship was reportedly built in at a cost of $1 million.
+Keel laying for Catalina was on December 26, 1923.
+Company and Los Angeles city officials were present at her launching on May 3, 1924; delivery was on July 1, 1924.

 Passenger service to Santa Catalina Island

 Between 1924 and 1975, Catalina carried about 25 million passengers between Los Angeles and Avalon Harbor.
-According to the Steamship Historical Society of America, Catalina has carried more passengers than any other vessel anywhere.
+According to the Steamship Historical Society of America, she carried more passengers than any other vessel anywhere.

-In its heyday, the ship was known as the "Great White Steamer" and carried 2,000 passengers at a time on the two-and-a-half hour trip to Catalina.
+In its heyday, the ship was known as the "Great White Steamer", and carried 2,000 passengers at a time on the two-and-a-half hour trip to Catalina.
 Among its famous passengers were Presidents Calvin Coolidge and Herbert Hoover, actor Robert Mitchum and many of the great musicians of the Big Band era.
-The Los Angeles Times recalled the passage this way:"To board the Catalina during its heyday was to enter a world of luxurious leather settees and gleaming teak.
+The Los Angeles Times recalled the passage to Avalon:"To board the Catalina during its heyday was to enter a world of luxurious leather settees and gleaming teak.
 On the upper deck people danced to swinging big bands.
 Magicians and clowns entertained passengers.
 On the lower deck youngsters played hide and seek among the lifeboats, and couples found hidden spots where they could be alone. ...
 Residents fondly remember the rituals with which the ship was greeted as it approached the island: Speedboats would circle the ship, water skiers slicing through its giant wake.
 Closer to shore, children swam out to dive for coins passengers tossed into the bay.
 People in Avalon gathered to sing as passengers stepped off the ship that docked near the center of town."

 The United Press reported on 24 December 1951 that Catalina had returned to service at Los Angeles Harbor after a two-month overhaul and annual inspection.

 In 1958, the 26-mile trip to Catalina Island was made famous by Four Preps' hit song "26 Miles (Santa Catalina)".
 The song reached the #2 position on the U.S. popular music charts.
 The metric distance of "40 kil-o-meters" also is sung.

 In 1960, fed up with all of the excessive taxation and union pressure, Phillip K. Wrigley sold the ship to a group of investors, known as M.G.R.S.
 President, Charlie Stillwell, and Vice President, Vern Maynard who was also President of Channel Concessions, ran the ship, as well as managed the Casino Ballroom during the early to mid-1960s.

 The ship is featured in the 1967 film "Catalina Caper".